 Coordination of decisions and sharing capacity across independent decision makers can provide significant cost reductions in many operations management problem contexts.
 In decentralized environments, there are numerous instances where individual companies would like to swap tasks or loads to gain operational efficiencies.
-Keskinocak & Tayur (2001) suggest that e-marketplaces can play the role of central coordinators.
+Keskinocak and Tayur (2001) suggest that e-marketplaces can play the role of central coordinators.
 They suggest, for example, a marketplace where customers post orders for paper products and manufacturers offer capacity that is shared across multiple orders to generate efficiency.
-They also describe an example where independent manufacturers who have production capability for a variety of products with associated setups swap customer demands to reduce setups.
+They also describe an example where independent informs

+DOI 10.1287/msom.1070.0167 © 2008 INFORMS manufacturers who have production capability for a variety of products with associated setups swap customer demands to reduce setups.
 Another example discussed involves intermediaries that provide consolidation and capacity trading opportunities for shippers and carriers.
-Similarly, Kalagnanam, Trumbo & Lee (2000) describe a problem faced by steel companies that have to deal with surplus inventories of steel coils with specific properties.
+Similarly, Kalagnanam et al. (2000) describe a problem faced by steel companies that have to deal with surplus inventories of steel coils with specific properties.
 They provide an optimization model that can be solved by a coordinator who attempts to optimally allocate the surplus inventory.
-Keskinocak & Tayur (2001) identify that a key requirement for an intermediary is that it will have to be an independent, trustworthy entity who will keep all information confidential and who will create benefits that are equitably distributed.
+Keskinocak and Tayur (2001) identify that a key requirement for an intermediary is that it would have to be an independent, trustworthy entity who would keep all information confidential and who would create benefits that are equitably distributed.

-The examples above suggest that one reason for use of a broker or a marketplace is that it prevents disclosure of proprietary information across competitors.
-However, this information must still be revealed to the broker in order for coordination to occur.
-In addition, the broker will need to cover his costs by charging a margin, the data collected by the broker has to be secured from leakage and the broker's incentives have to be aligned with individual company goals.
-In many contexts, independent companies are reluctant to share proprietary information, unless absolutely necessary, in order to protect their customer base.
+The examples above suggest that one reason for the use of a broker or a marketplace is that it prevents disclosure of proprietary information across competitors.
+However, this information must still be revealed to the broker for coordination to occur.
+In addition, the broker will need to cover his costs by charging a margin, the data collected by the broker have to be secured from leakage, and the broker's incentives have to be aligned with individual company goals.
+In many contexts, independent companies are reluctant to share proprietary information, unless it is absolutely necessary, to protect their customer base.
 However, companies do realize that some sharing of data may be necessary to compensate for market fragmentation.
-In such contexts, it would be ideal to devise a system where all of the data are available for use but only data that is absolutely is shared. required for coordination.
+In such contexts, it would be ideal to devise a system where all of the data are available for use but only data that are absolutely required for coordination are shared.

-The cryptographic community has shown that a trusted third party is not required - it is possible to compute functions without disclosing private data to any party (Yao 1986, Goldreich, Micali & Wigderson 1987).
+The cryptographic community has shown that a trusted third party is not required-it is possible to compute functions without disclosing private data to any party (Yao 1986, Goldreich et al. 1987).
 The result is that no party learns more than they would if a broker arranged the transactions, and no broker is required.
-Our goal is to apply state of the art techniques from data encryption to logistics problems to automate the task performed by the broker.
+Our goal is to apply state-of-the-art techniques from data encryption to logistics problems to automate the task performed by the broker.
 Companies learn no more than with an honest broker.
 However, the broker is eliminated.
 In fact, for the specific problem and solution given in this paper, we prove that no party learns more than the minimum needed to accomplish the desired efficiency gains.
 The benefit to shipping companies and shippers is the ability to reduce collaboration costs and improve the efficiency of the overall system.

-One reason for this research is that we believe that an examination of operations problems with their specific contexts can provide opportunities for development of algorithms that exploit problem structure.
+One reason for this research is that we believe that an examination of operations problems with their specific contexts can provide opportunities for the development of algorithms that exploit problem structure.
 In addition, by focusing on algorithms that are embedded in commercial codes, we suggest that there is potential for rapid practical adoption.
-Finally, there are conceptual issues regarding data leakage vs. efficiency that we suggest as a rich research area, both in operations management as well as in the computer security research community.
+Finally, there are conceptual issues regarding data leakage versus efficiency that we suggest as a rich research area, both in operations management as well as in the computer security research community.